rezanikfal/Tutorials/GIT.md

 - The branch can be moved inline with the master with no need to a new commit.
 ### Cancel Merge
 To cancel merge __Reset Hard__ to the commit right before the join commit in the mater branch.
+### Reduce Conflicts
+- Merge to master branch more often and continue to work on your own branch.

+- Track changes to master.